It is a discomfort in the left hip.

 Efforts to prevent the disease include not having sex or having few sexual partners and using condoms.
 The detection of women at risk for chlamydial infection followed by treatment decreases the risk of pelvic inflammatory disease.

 It is estimated that it affects approximately 1.5 percent of young women annually.
-In the United States, the pelvic inflammatory disorder is estimated to affect around one million people per year.
+In the United States, pelvic inflammatory disorder is estimated to affect around one million people per year.

 A type of intrauterine device (IUD) known as the Dalkon shield caused an increase in rates of pelvic inflammatory disorder in the 1970s.
 Current intrauterine devices are not associated with this problem after the first month.